dartmouth-cs52/dartmouth-cs52.github.io/lectures/12_intro_to_databases/index_slides.md

 * Object Relational Mapping
   * Objects map to database records
-  * A class for each table in the database
+  * A class for each table
   * Objects of class are rows
   * Attributes of columns

 ???
 * dealing with SQL syntax is hard
+* we can add abstraction layer!
+* we like objects better